Policy Overview

 EU Commission Proposal

-• SAF mandate: The proposed SAF mandate includes a ramping-up SAF blending mandate in of 2% by 2025, 5% by 2030 and 63% by 2050.
-It also includes sub-obligation of 0.7% e-kerosene from 2030, rising to 28% by 2050.
+• SAF mandate: The proposed SAF mandate included a ramping-up SAF blending mandate in of 2% by 2025, 5% by 2030 and 63% by 2050.
+It also included a sub-obligation of 0.7% e-kerosene from 2030, rising to 28% by 2050.
 This is in line with more ambitious policy options in the EU Commission’s Impact Assessment.

-• ReFuelEU Scope: The proposal is particularly notable for covering all flights departing from the EU, despite opposition from many key aviation industry lobbyists.
+• ReFuelEU Scope: The proposal covered all flights departing from the EU, despite opposition from many key aviation industry actors.

-The EU Parliament Transport Committee voted in June 2022 to increase some of the Commission’s ambition on long-term targets, while weakening its criteria for sustainable fuel.
-In July 2022, a plenary vote by Parliament finalised the Parliament’s positions, broadly keeping the same positions.
+The EU Parliament proposed in June 2022 to increase the Commission’s ambition on long-term targets, while weakening its criteria for sustainable fuel].

-• Sustainable fuels: The Parliament voted to expand the definition of sustainable fuels in the mandate to include recycled carbon fuels and some biofuels from animal fats or distillates until 2034.
+• Sustainable fuels: The Parliament voted to expand the definition of sustainable fuels in the mandate to include recycled carbon fuels and some biofuels from animal fats until 2034.

 EU Council Proposal

-• SAF Targets: The proposal increases RefuelEU’s mandated SAF targets from 5% to 6% for 2030.
+• SAF Targets: The proposal increased RefuelEU’s mandated SAF targets from 5% to 6% for 2030.

 InfluenceMap Query